mevansam/openstack-cookbook/README.md

 the cluster using a topology described in a YAML file.

-The StackBuilder plugin executes the topology by executing additional knife calls using knife cloud plugins to bootstrap hosts and apply and customize their run-list.
+The StackBuilder plugin executes the topology by executing additional knife calls using knife cloud plugins to bootstrap hosts and apply and customize their run-lists.
 During execution the plugin requires a path to a standard Chef repo folder.
-It can also  invoke Berkshelf to bulk upload cookbooks in the Repo and perform other tasks such as creating the Chef environment, uploading roles and encrypted data bags.
-It enforces a particular standard when processing the Repo data files to enable externalizing the Chef environment and data bag attributes to support multiple custom configurations with a single environment template.
+It can also invoke Berkshelf to bulk upload cookbooks and perform other tasks such as creating the Chef environment and uploading roles and encrypted data bags.
+It enforces a particular standard when processing the data files to enable externalizing the Chef environment and data bag attributes to support multiple custom configurations with a single environment template.
 This allows you to simplify the complexity of building the Chef environment required by the Stackforge cookbooks to build an OpenStack cluster.

 It was created in favor of leveraging SpiceWeasel or Chef-Provisioning to address the following: